CTFd/DynamicValueChallenge/README.md

 This CTFd plugin creates a dynamic challenge type which implements this behavior.
 Each dynamic challenge starts with an initial point value and then each solve will decrease the value of the challenge until a minimum point value.

+By reducing the value of the challenge on each solve, all users who have previously solved the challenge will have lowered scores.
+Thus an easier and more solved challenge will naturally have a lower point value than a harder and less solved challenge.

 Within CTFd you are free to mix and match regular and dynamic challenges.

 The current implementation requires the challenge to keep track of three values: